morse-simulator/morse/doc/morse/user/sensors/pose.rst

 It basically does the same job as both of the :doc:`GPS <gps>` and :doc:`Gyroscope <gyroscope>` sensors.
 The position and orientation data is taken from the sensor's ``position_3d`` structure.
-The angles for yaw, pitch and roll are given in radians.
+The angles for yaw, pitch and roll are given in radians in the range (-pi, pi).

 Files
 -----

-- Blender: ``$MORSE_ROOT/data/morse/components/sensors/morse_pose.blend``
+- Blender: ``$MORSE_ROOT/data/morse/sensors/pose.blend``
 - Python: ``$MORSE_ROOT/src/morse/sensors/pose.py``

 Local data